-Once you remediate any remaining manual issues, you will be 100 percent compliant.
+Once you remediate your automated and manual web accessibility issues, you will be 100 percent compliant.
 However, please keep in mind that we cannot provide you with this validation in a report – you would need to mark the required manual audits as resolved yourself.

 Once your site is fully compliant with WCAG guidelines, there is another step you need to take – creating an accessibility statement.